danpopovsky1997/strengthcore-project1/README.md

 - Canva

 ## Features
-The website contains 3 pages the homepage, membership page, sign up page, 404 page and a total of 20 features
+The website contains 3 pages the homepage, membership page, sign up page, 404 page and a total of 20 features.

 ###Header (includes logo on the left and navigation on the right)
 - The nav bar shows every page